logiclrd/GitHubForkDefault/README.md

 ### Manual Installation

 You can install the script the old-fashioned way if you want.
-I've always done in this way:
+I've always done it this way:

 1. Pull up the script's source code: [script.js](https://raw.githubusercontent.com/logiclrd/GitHubForkDefault/refs/heads/main/script.js?raw=1)
 2. Copy it to the clipboard.